-The Walter Greenwood: Not Just Love on the Dole site is under development and I estimate will take about two years to get somewhere close to completion.
+The Walter Greenwood: Not Just Love on the Dole site is under development, but is gaining some substance, with articles currently totalling just over 88,000 words.
 Here is the plan at present, so readers have a sense of what is done already, and what is to come and when.

 I will be adding fairly regularly a number of new articles about Greenwood.
-Already completed are twelve more less substantial articles on:
+Already completed are twenty-nine more or less substantial articles on:

 ‘Greenwood’s Dust-Wrappers and Covers 1933 to the present’